songzhw/songzhw.github.io/react/2019-07-02-advanced-ts-rn.md

 ```

-## III. react-redux
+## III.
+Redux

-React-Redux is a popular library that can help us build a clean project.
-Hence, learning how to combine React-Redux with TypeScript is something we need to handle as wll.
+Redux is a popular library that can help us build a clean project.
+Hence, learning how to combine Redux with TypeScript is something we need to handle as wll.
 Lucky for us, it is quite simple for different steps.

 ### 1. actions